nesvera/cone-sim/README.md

 A simple self-driving car simulator built with Unity.

-The first version of the game is being developed to train surpervised neural network.
+The first version of the game is being developed to train surpervised neural networks.

   - Easy to create new tracks
   - Save training data in txt files